koyan04/customer-management-portal/backend/README_TELEGRAM_BOT.md

       ```
       (This prints the `telegram_bot_status` row if present.)

+User interactions overview
+- Main menu shows server list and quick access to Soon/Expired users.
+- Server -> User flow: selecting a user opens a detail view with buttons:
+   - "Refresh" to reload the user's status and expiry.
+   - "Change Expire Date" to extend by 1/2/6 months.
+   - "Back to Server" to return to the user list.

 Common issues
 - 401 Unauthorized from Telegram (getUpdates / getMe)
    - Cause: the stored token is incorrect, expired, or stored under a different key name.
 Our verification helper reads `botToken` or `token` in the `app_settings.telegram` JSON; the running bot was previously only checking `token` which can cause a mismatch if the token was stored under `botToken` (this has been fixed).
 If you still see 401, re-enter the token in Settings and re-run the verify script.